During a recent expedition, three intrepid adventurers were left stranded in the middle of the desert with only a crate full of apples.

 [Ref: ZRZE] © Kevin Stone

-Hint: How many apples were left after Charlie had taken some?
+Hint: How many apples were left after Charles had taken some?

 To work these numbers out, we start at the end and work backwards.